Did You Know These Secrets to Optimizing Video Thumbnails?

 Vimeo:

-• Aspect Ratio: Maintain a 16:9 ratio for best results
+• Aspect Ratio: Keep a 16:9 ratio to get the best look

 • Formats Accepted: JPG, PNG